iTwin/presentation/packages/hierarchies-react/README.md

 - `isNodeSelected` and `selectNodes` function to inspect and change tree selection.

+- `getNode` function to get node by its id.

 - `getHierarchyLevelDetails` function to access details of a specific hierarchy level.
 The returned object provides access to:

   - hierarchy level size limit,